 Why the hell do you have to cut down three pine trees to produce a bible-length presentation for an oil producer in Saudi Arabia?
 Few reasons…

-Size matters (more pages / slides = more powerful): there is some sort of twisted notion in some senior bankers’ heads that the more slides there are in a presentation the more powerful its effect will be.
+Size matters.
+There is some sort of twisted notion in some senior bankers’ heads that the more slides there are in a presentation the more powerful its effect will be.
 Matt, a managing director in my division, once said to me:

 “How the f*@k do you expect to attract a bird (British slang for a young woman) with 3 inches?
 You show her 10!
 Where are our credentials?
 Get the IFR league tables in there and case studies from yesterday’s deal!”

 Trust me, when someone says this to you loud enough so that everyone on the floor hears it, and immediately turns toward you, you don’t forget it.

 Client comes first.
 This is the cornerstone of the business in general.
 This pretty much means that clients will be placed on a gold pedestal whether it means that some poor 23-yr old analyst will not a) eat a single meal (breakfast/lunch/dinner) away from his desk for weeks, b) set foot in a gym for a month, c) have a single day off for at least three weeks.
 The presentation must be perfected at all cost.
 Not a single aberration must exist in the presentation’s DNA.
 One of my former colleagues, Carlo, used to do pushups and sit-ups behind his chair every night around 11:30pm.
 Why?
 Because it was the only exercise he could do.